Hellvector/Thresholds/README.md

 Characters have a total of 10 inventory slots: a backpack with six slots, one slot for each hand, and two slots for their upper body (such as the belt, chest, or head).
 The backpack can also double as an emergency pillow, provided its contents aren't _too_ lumpy.

 Most items take up one slot, and small items can be bundled together.
-Slots are abstract and can be rearranged per the Warden's discretion.
+Slots are abstract and can be rearranged per the GM's discretion.

 **Bulky** items take up two slots and are typically two-handed or awkward to carry.
-Anyone carrying a full inventory (e.g. filling all 10 slots) is reduced to 0 **STAMINA**.
+Anyone carrying a full inventory (e.g. filling all 10 slots) is reduced to 0 **Stamina**.

 A PC cannot carry more items than their inventory allows.